Acceptance Criteria

 Consent (principle)

-Raise, seek out and resolve objections to proposals, existing agreements and activity, to reduce the potential for decisions leading to undesirable consequences and to discover worthwhile ways to improve.
+Raise, seek out and resolve objections to proposals, policies and activities, to reduce the potential for decisions leading to undesirable consequences and to discover worthwhile ways to improve.

 Constituent

-A team (e.g. a circle, team, department, branch, project or organization) who delegate authority to a representative to act on their behalf in other team or organizations.
+A group (e.g., a circle, team, department, branch, project, or organization) that delegates authority to a representative to act on their behalf in other teams or organizations.

 Continuous Improvement (principle)

-Regularly review the outcome of what you are doing, and then make incremental improvements to what you do and how you do it based on what you learn, so that you can adapt to changes when necessary, and maintain or improve effectiveness over time.
+Regularly review the outcomes of your actions, then make incremental improvements to what you do and how you do it based on what you learn, so that you can adapt to changes when necessary, and maintain or improve effectiveness over time.

 Coordination